 Use your pharmacy’s sharps collection program.
 Ask your pharmacist for the proper disposal containers and return them to the pharmacy when they are full.
-Contact one of the local pharmacies about their sharps disposal programs, provided free of charge:
+Contact one of the local pharmacies about their sharps disposal programs provided free of charge:

-If you are business that generates needles, you must register as a biomedical waste generator with the Ontario Ministry of the Environment and Climate Change.
+If you are a business that generates needles, you must register as a biomedical waste generator with the Ontario Ministry of the Environment and Climate Change.
 Norfolk County’s sharps collection program is only for household-generated sharps.

 Most diseases are not transferable from animals to humans, but that does not mean that syringes used for veterinary purposes pose less of a threat to sanitation workers.
 All needles, regardless of origin, are a potential health hazard.
 Check with your pharmacy or veterinary clinic to see if they take back used syringes.